devcontainers/images/src/java-8/README.md

 You can directly reference pre-built versions of `Dockerfile` by using the `image` property in `.devcontainer/devcontainer.json` or updating the `FROM` statement in your own  `Dockerfile` to one of the following.
 An example `Dockerfile` is included in this repository.

-- `ghcr.io/sebst/devcontainers/java:8` (or `8-trixie`, `8-bookworm` to pin to an OS version)
+- `ghcr.io/sebst/devcontainers/java:8` (or `8-fedora43`, `8-fedora42` to pin to an OS version)

 Refer to [this guide](https://containers.dev/guide/dockerfile) for more details.

 You can decide how often you want updates by referencing a [semantic version](https://semver.org/) of each image.
 For example:

-- `ghcr.io/sebst/devcontainers/java:3-8` (or `3-8-trixie`, `3-8-bookworm` to pin to an OS version)
+- `ghcr.io/sebst/devcontainers/java:4-8` (or `4-8-fedora43`, `4-8-fedora42` to pin to an OS version)
-- `ghcr.io/sebst/devcontainers/java:3.0-8` (or `3.0-8-trixie`, `3.0-8-bookworm` to pin to an OS version)
+- `ghcr.io/sebst/devcontainers/java:4.0-8` (or `4.0-8-fedora43`, `4.0-8-fedora42` to pin to an OS version)
-- `ghcr.io/sebst/devcontainers/java:3.0.7-8` (or `3.0.7-8-trixie`, `3.0.7-8-bookworm` to pin to an OS version)
+- `ghcr.io/sebst/devcontainers/java:4.0.0-8` (or `4.0.0-8-fedora43`, `4.0.0-8-fedora42` to pin to an OS version)

-However, we only do security patching on the latest [non-breaking, in support](https://github.com/sebst/devcontainer-images-fork/issues/90) versions of images (e.g. `3-8`).
-You may want to run `apt-get update && apt-get upgrade` in your Dockerfile if you lock to a more specific version to at least pick up OS security updates.
+However, we only do security patching on the latest [non-breaking, in support](https://github.com/sebst/devcontainer-images-fork/issues/90) versions of images (e.g. `4-8`).
+You may want to run `dnf -y update` in your Dockerfile if you lock to a more specific version to at least pick up OS security updates.

 See [history](history) for information on the contents of each version and [here for a complete list of available tags](https://ghcr.io/v2/sebst/devcontainers/java/tags/list).